RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 Some exploits need additional libraries to compile or have more complex compilation instructions.
 Let's pick the OpenSSL library as a worst case scenario: A huge and complex library.
 We use the dirt.c source again even that it does not depend on or need OpenSSL.

-Let's get a docker shell and cross-compile for ARM6:
+Let's start an interactive (_-it_) muslcc docker shell, download and compile OpenSSL and then compile the exploit for ARM6:

 ```shell
 docker run --rm -v $(pwd):/src -w /src -it muslcc/x86_64:armv6-linux-musleabi